Netflix loses subscribers for first time in more than 10 years

 "The big Covid boost to streaming obscured the picture until recently."

-The last time the company, which boasts more than 220 million subscribers globally, lost members in a quarter was October 2011.
+The last time the company lost members in a quarter was October 2011.
+It enjoyed a surge of sign-ups during the pandemic and now boasts more than 220 million subscribers globally.

+Shares in the company plunged more than 20% in after-hours trading in New York following the news.